eclipse-velocitas/velocitas-docs/content/en/docs/about/_index.md

 ## Product

-Eclipse _Velocitas™_ provides an end-to-end, scalable and modular development tool chain to create containerized Vehicle Apps, offering a comfortable, fast and efficient development experience to increase the speed of a development team (velocity).
+Eclipse _Velocitas™_ is an open source project providing an end-to-end, scalable and modular development tool chain to create containerized Vehicle Apps, offering a comfortable, fast and efficient development experience to increase the speed of a development team (velocity).

 <img src="dev_ops_cycle.png" >